 17th February 2021

-Innovation to improve the accessibility of electric vehicle charging
+Innovations to improve the accessibility of electric vehicle charging and combat the issue of bay hogging or ICEing

 Urban Foresight has been awarded funding for two projects to develop innovative solutions to the biggest challenges facing electric vehicle (EV) infrastructure accessibility.